Hot Tub After Workout: How Runners Can Use A Hot Tub For Muscle Recovery

 Exciting right?
 I’ve always wanted a hot tub too.
 But before you go hunting for the perfect jacuzzi, let’s dive into the details of post-run muscle recovery.

 When we exercise, especially to the point of fatigue, our muscles experience tiny microtears.

-These tiny tears in the muscle fibers are necessary in order to rebuild the muscles bigger and stronger.
-The reason we develop soreness following exercise is that as these microtears develop inflammation and when combined with decreased blood flow, our nervous system fires pain receptors.
+These tiny tears in the fibers are necessary in order to build size and strength in the muscles.
+The reason we develop soreness following exercise is that as these microtears develop, inflammation and decreased blood flow, which signals nerves to fire pain sensations.